 The Parish Council recommends REFUSAL of the application until the CPMP is resolved with the Highway Authority.
 However, if approved, the application should be subject to the undernoted conditions: A long-term formal agreement is made between the Applicant and Trilanco allowing use of the specified parking places when the stadium is in use.
 A similar binding agreement is made with the hockey club and other regular user groups to allow all spaces on the north carpark to be used by the football club when the stadium is used The east and south car parks are drained, surfaced and marked out Coronation Way is made available as promised.
-Additional provision is made for staff batal restructed and has Additional provision is made for staff, hotel, restaurant and bar users parking on site Any further development on this site shall be required to provide car parking to the requisite approved car parking standards adopted by the LPA.
+Additional provision is made for staff, hotel, restaurant and bar users parking on site Any further development on this site shall be required to provide car parking to the requisite approved car parking standards adopted by the LPA.
 Weeton Parish Council Comments received on 18 October 2021 It was resolved to OFEER NO OBSERVATIONS